Dev-Rogue/Dev-Rogue/README.md

 - Compete in the Huawei ICT Competition
 - Earn cloud certifications
 - Launch production-ready applications
-- Document the entire journey through Dev Rogue
+- Document the entire journey through "The Rogue Files"

 ---
 *"Amatuers built the ARK, professionals built the TITANIC."*